syedmohiuddinzia/MatLabSimulationInterceptorUAV/README.md

 The PPN acceleration is calculated using the navigation constant, closing velocity, LOS rate, and UAV velocity direction.

-## 5. Flight Phases
+### 5. Flight Phases

+The interception process is divided into **three sequential flight phases** to provide a smooth and controlled transition from initial target alignment to active PPN-based interception.
+Each phase has a specific objective and guidance mechanism, allowing the UAV to progressively transition from direct steering to full proportional navigation pursuit.

 ### Phase 1 – Direct-to-Target

-The UAV initially points toward the target and uses steering acceleration to reduce the direction error.
-This phase lasts **1.5 seconds**.
+* **Duration** — `0 ≤ t ≤ 1.5 s`
+* **Objective** — Align the UAV directly toward the target.
+* **Mechanism** — Uses steering acceleration to reduce the initial pointing-direction error and establish a suitable interception trajectory.

 ### Phase 2 – PPN Transition

-From **1.5 to 3.5 seconds**, direct guidance is gradually blended with PPN guidance.
-This provides a smooth transition rather than an abrupt change in the control command.
+* **Duration** — `1.5 < t ≤ 3.5 s`
+* **Objective** — Smoothly transition from direct guidance to PPN guidance.
+* **Mechanism** — Gradually blends the direct-to-target and PPN acceleration commands using a scaling factor, preventing sudden changes in the guidance command.

 ### Phase 3 – PPN Pursuit

+* **Duration** — `t > 3.5 s`
-After **3.5 seconds**, the UAV uses pure PPN guidance to continuously correct its trajectory toward the maneuvering target.
+* **Objective** — Continuously guide the UAV toward interception of the maneuvering target.
+* **Mechanism** — Uses pure PPN guidance to generate corrective acceleration based on the closing velocity and LOS angular rate until the interception condition is satisfied.

 ## 6. Simulation Outputs